zostera/django-modeltrans/docs/pages/working-with-models.rst

 ------------------------

 By default, fallback is centrally configured with :ref:`settings_fallback`.
-That might not be sufficient, for example if part of the content is created for a single language which is not ``LANGUAGE_CODE``.
+That might not be sufficient, for example if part of the content is created for a single language which is not ``MODELTRANS_DEFAULT_LANGUAGE``.

 In that case, it can be configured per-record using the ``fallback_language_field`` argument to ``TranslationField``::